Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

 The mean substitution accuracy from these different methods is shown in Table \ref{tab:scan-accuracy}.
 All of the predefined role schemes provide poor approximations, none surpassing $44.00\%$ accuracy.
-The role scheme learned by \RLN\ does significantly better than any of the predefined role schemes: when tested with the basic, continuous role-attention method, the accuracy is $94.12\%$.
-The success of \RLN\ tells us two things.
-First, it shows that the target model's compositional behavior relies on compositional internal representations: it was by no means guaranteed to be the case that \RLN\ would be successful here, so the fact that it is successful tells us that the encoder has learned compositional representations.
-Second, it adds further validation to the efficacy of \RLN, because it shows that it can be a useful analysis tool in cases of significantly greater complexity than the autoencoding task.
+The role scheme learned by \RLN\ does significantly better than any of the predefined role schemes: when tested with the basic, continuous role-attention method, the accuracy is $94.83\%$.